Elevenlabs AudioNative Player

 Application ads (manual configuration)

-If you decide to go the classic route, more often used by marketing agencies, you will encounter additional options.
-Since I described some functions above, here I will only mention the additions and differences, between the semi-automatic and manual wizard.
+If you decide to go the classic route, which marketing agencies more often use, you will encounter additional options.
+Since I described some functions above, I will only mention the additions and differences between the semi-automatic and manual wizards.

 Campaign settings